 But nature is not exactly the same thing as character.
 Animals, like us, have a nature, but they do not form characters.
 Only human beings form characters.

 Another way of saying this is that all of God’s creation is under natural law, such as the laws of physics, but only mankind is under moral law – right and wrong.
 The stars do not have agency and are inanimate.
 It is God who guides them on their courses.
 Animals have consciousness and personality, and a sort of agency, but they do not understand right and wrong.
+A dog can choose whether to bark at a squirrel or chase it.
+It has its favorite toy.
+But it can’t choose whether to believe in Christ and be saved or whether to rebel against Him and go its own way.
+It can’t choose whether to do a crime, or turn away from doing a crime.
+It can choose actions only, but it lacks the moral understanding to know which actions are morally right and which ones are morally wrong.
 Everyone intuitively knows this.
 We don’t send a dog to court and prison if he bites someone.
 But we do hold people accountable for their actions.

 Only man in all of God’s creation understands right and wrong and can choose through Christ living in the heart to do the right, and reject the wrong, and glorify God in so doing.